skinnydini/SML5202-2021-Final/page3.md

 </div>
 <div class="col-sm-6">
 <h2 style="text-align:center;">Morphology</h2>
 <p>To the left is an image of a morphological tree!
-Throughout this section, we will explore what each part of this tree means, and what morphology is as a whole!</p>
+Throughout this section, we will explore what each part of this tree means, and what morphology is as a whole!
+Watch the youtube video below for a visual introduction!</p>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/93sK4jTGrss" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>